rubenponcehuerta-web/-Data-Analysis-Essentials-SQL-Pandas-Cheatsheets/README.md

 3. Provide a practical bridge between theoretical learning and professional-grade execution.

 ---
-*Created by Rubén Ponce Huerta — Focused on SQL, Pandas, and Data-Driven Storytelling.*
+*Created by Rubén Ponce Huerta — Focused on SQL and Pandas